Metabolic window

-The metabolic window (also called the anabolic window or protein window) is a term used in strength training to describe the 2 hour (give or take, dependent on the individual) period after exercise during which nutrition can shift the body from a catabolic state to an anabolic one.
+The metabolic window (also called the anabolic window or protein window) is a term used in strength training to describe the 2 hour (may depend on the individual) period after exercise during which nutrition can supposedly shift the body from a catabolic state to an anabolic one.
 Specifically, it is during this period that the intake of protein and carbohydrates can aid in the increase of muscle mass.

 Increasing protein synthesis, reducing muscle protein breakdown and replenishing muscle glycogen are all processes that take place at a slow rate in the body.
 When fueling the body with nutrients immediately after a workout, the body increases the rate of repair and is at its prime functioning to gain muscle mass.

 While there is not currently sufficient scientific evidence to support the metabolic window theory, understanding anabolism vs. catabolism, the concept of fasted exercise, and the role glycogen and protein play, can help find methods to work out and build muscle in the most advantageous way.

-Anabolism vs. Catabolism
+Anabolism vs. catabolism

 The metabolic window is based on the body's anabolic response.
 Anabolism is a set of metabolic processes that build complex molecules from simpler ones.
 Catabolism on the other hand is the opposite reaction, and breaks down molecules, which in turn releases energy.
 However it is important to understand how exactly the body operates and is able to perform these metabolic processes at its optimum potential.
 Although there are certain uncontrollable factors that affect the human body's metabolism, there are things that are in one's own control;